hendrikboeck/rusttypes-py3/README.md

 >   Bring the power of Rust to Python!
 Kind of...

-``rustlike-py`` is a Python 3 library that provides a set of utilities to write Python code that is more Rust-like.
+``rusttypes`` is a Python 3 library that provides a set of utilities to write Python code that is more Rust-like.
 This includes:

 - A ``Result`` type that can be used to return either a value or an error.